SwedbankPay/developer.swedbankpay.com/_includes/cross-channel-payments.md

-## Reference Code
+## Cross Channel Payments

 Swedbank Pay's Checkout v3 API is built in a way that depends on that you, as a merchant, is able to store the `paymentOrderId`.
 The `paymentOrderId` is a URL which points to the specific instance of a payment order resource, but in some cases it will be hard to use it as a payment reference.

-To help you keep track of the transaction easier, we provide a unique identification called `referenceCode` for all v3 implementations.
-The code can then be printed and used, for instance, as a scannable barcode for future tracking.
+To help you keep track of the transaction easier, we provide a unique identification called `referenceCode` in all v3 implementations.
+The code can then be printed and, for instance, used as a scannable barcode for future tracking.

-The `referenceCode` isn't available by default, but needs to be activated for your merchant in our end to appear in the payment order response.
+The `referenceCode` isn't available by default, but needs to be activated by us to appear in your payment order responses.

-## GET The Reference Code
+## GET or QUERY The Reference Code

-When enabled, the `referenceCode` will appear as a 16 digit code in the expanded `paid` node when the payment has been completed by the payer.
+When enabled, the `referenceCode` will appear as a 16 digit code in the expanded `Paid` node when the payment is fully paid.

+In addition to the `GET` option, you obtain information about the payment by doing a `QUERY` with the `referenceCode` in the `json` body as the example two headers down.
+The url will be the same as you use with the `GET` endpoint.

-There are two possibilities to choose from when you want to fetch it.
-The request will look the same a regular `GET` request against the `paymentOrder` resource, but you can either use `referenceCode` or `paid` as an identification.
-Both responses will look like the abbreviated `paid` example below.
-The parts omitted from this example will look like a the response from a regular `GET` request.
+Both `GET` and `QUERY` responses will look like the abbreviated `paid` example below.
+The parts omitted from this example will look like the response from a regular `GET` request.

 ## GET Request